montimaj/aiwum-2.0-monthly/aiwum2_monthly/README.md

   --lanid-path LANID_PATH
                         Path to the 30 m LANID TIFs.
-Required for generating AIWUM 2 rasters (default: None) --nhd-path NHD_PATH   Path to the MAP NHD shapefile (default: None) --openet-path OPENET_PATH
+Required for generating AIWUM 2 rasters (default: None) --nhd-path NHD_PATH   Path to the MAP NHD shapefile (default: None) --map-extent-file MAP_EXTENT_FILE
-                        Path to the annual OpenET products.
-Required if OpenET is in data-list (default: ) --eemetric-path EEMETRIC_PATH
-                        Path to the monthly EEMETRIC products.
-Required if EEMETRIC is in data-list (default: ) --pt-jpl-path PT_JPL_PATH
-                        Path to the monthly PT-JPL products.
-Required if PT-JPL is in data-list (default: ) --sims-path SIMS_PATH
-                        Path to the monthly SIMS products.
-Required if SIMS is in data-list (default: ) --map-extent-file MAP_EXTENT_FILE
                         Path to the MAP extent shapefile (default: ) --stratified-kfold STRATIFIED_KFOLD